Downtown safety initiatives

 Stephen Avenue and East Village Safety Hubs

-The City of Calgary and Calgary Police Service operate a single, centralized location on Stephen Avenue where uniformed officers can collaborate on common issues, complete necessary paperwork and store equipment.
-This innovative working space was generously donated by the Calgary Downtown Association and Slate Management and will operate for one year as a pilot project.
+The City of Calgary and Calgary Police Service operate a single, centralized location on Stephen Avenue where uniformed officers can collaborate on common issues, complete necessary paperwork, and store equipment.

-The newly opened East Village Safety Hub is a partnership between The City of Calgary, Calgary Police Service, the Calgary Municipal Land Corporation (CMLC), and Alpha House Society’s Downtown Outreach Addictions Partnership Program.
-The new safety hub is located in the St. Lous Hotel on 8 Avenue SE and follows the model of the Stephen Avenue Safety Hub in order to better respond to the East Village’s evolving social needs.
-The safety hub will operate as a three year pilot program.
+The East Village Safety Hub opened in Summer 2022 and is a partnership between The City of Calgary, Calgary Police Service, the Calgary Municipal Land Corporation (CMLC), and Alpha House Society’s Downtown Outreach Addictions Partnership Program.
+The safety hub is located in the St. Lous Hotel on 8 Avenue SE and follows the model of the Stephen Avenue Safety Hub in order to better respond to the East Village’s evolving social needs.
+The safety hub will operate as a three-year pilot program.

 These initiatives provide the opportunity to increase the visibility of uniformed Police, Bylaw and Transit officers in the Downtown Core and East Village, enhancing the sense of safety and security for citizens and businesses.
 Having a centralized location in areas with high calls for service will help to reduce travel time for officers attending calls and allow the partner agencies to connect daily and leverage each other’s expertise.